 Smart answer:

-for Prussian military theorist
+a Prussian military general

 a Prussian general who served in the Napoleonic wars